Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 - Salary from the other employer(s)

 - The current employer will include your salary from the previous employer in the Gross Salary.
-It the case usually when, the employee switched jobs or have multiple employers during the financial year.
+It is the case usually when, the employee switched jobs or has multiple employers during the financial year.

 Additional compensation received by employees over and above their salary is Allowances.
 Employers give allowances to their employees to help them meet certain particular requirements.
 Some of the common allowances include: